Table of Contents

 Their reputable nutrition will help ensure that your GSP puppy starts out on the right foot.

 GSPs are a more slowly maturing breed, so it is recommended to feed this puppy food until 12-15 months of age.
 The calorie content and mineral balance are optimal for preventing developmental orthopedic diseases.

 Training Support for Puppy German Shorthair Pointers

 If your GSP puppy is well on his way to sporting excellence, it may be best to consider a slightly more calorie-dense food.
 The best dog food for German Shorthair Pointers in a strenuous training regiment is Purina Pro Plan Sport Performance 30/20 Formula.

-Your puppy has started training and is hitting the field, and you want to provide energy to burn and to maintain adequate growth.
+Your puppy has started training and is hitting the field, and you want to provide energy to burn and maintain adequate growth.

-Due to its unique formulation for performance dogs, it may be necessary to switch to a lower-calorie food during the off-season or when your puppy’s grown slows around 12 months of age.
+Due to its unique formulation for performance dogs, it may be necessary to switch to lower-calorie food during the off-season or when your puppy’s growth slows around 12 months of age.

-Best Dog Food for Adult German Shorthair Pointers
+The Best Dog Food for Adult German Shorthair Pointers

 If you are looking for the best dog food for German Shorthair Pointers who are older than 12 months or are transitioning from puppy food to adult food, it is a good idea to consult with your veterinarian.

 Normal body condition German Shorthair Pointers

 Active dogs need additional protection for their joints, provided here in the form of chondroitin sulfate and glucosamine.